 More information on how to become an LLE can be found by clicking the link below:

 I am currently the Head Teacher at St Theresa’s Catholic Primary School in Cross Gates, East Leeds.
-I have been a HT for almost 21 years and I have worked in several Local Authorities across South and West Yorkshire.
+I have been an HT for 24 years and I have worked in several Local Authorities across South and West Yorkshire.
 I have been variously described as an inspirational and dynamic leader who can affect change quickly and sustain quality school improvement.
 I have chaired many local and diocesan groups including LARCH and LDAPH and I am currently chair of the Headteachers' Forum for the Leeds LA schools' group.
-I have been a S48 (Diocesan Inspector) in the past and I am currently a Local Leader of Education (LLE) for the St Anthony's Teaching School Alliance.
-My school has a growing reputation for excellence in sport and the arts and we participate in as many sporting events as we can at local, city-wide and county level.
+I have been an S48 (Diocesan Inspector) in the past and I am currently a Local Leader of Education (LLE) for the St Anthony's Teaching School Alliance.
+My school has a growing reputation for excellence in sport and the arts and we participate in as many sporting events as we can at local, city-wide and county levels.
 I am deeply committed to Catholic/Christian education and love my job!